Strubeconometric/GenderDevaluation/README.md

 To run this project do the following:

 1. create a parent folder (name does not matter)
-2. download all content into this folder
+2. download all content into this folder (click on Code -> Download as Zip)
 3. create two subfolders inside the parent folder: "output" and "data_tidy"
 4. move all csv.files into the data_tidy folder
 5. open the R file and make sure that the working directory/here/project file is located inside the parent folder